Brad Tiemann: Early life and education

+He attended film school at UCLA and HF.

+Career

-After film school at UCLA and HFI, his directorial debut was a controversial short film about AIDS and euthanasia called Sunset.
+Tiemann's directorial debut was a controversial short film about AIDS and euthanasia called Sunset.
 Tiemann wrote, directed, and produced the film, birthing his unique surreal, epic film style.
 It won the Audience Choice Award at the Damah Film Festival, in addition to securing a distribution deal which launched his writing and directing career.